BirnadinErick/Digi-Cards/README.md

 **Note**: these branches contain test state application.

 That being said, until now (December, 2020) it has following branches:
-  * UI/UX Design : This branch contains new frontend work for the application
+  * UI/UX Design : This branch contains new frontend work for the application (Done working, v1.0 is out!)

 ## I hope this will help someone one way or the another. 😉
 A 🙋‍♂️ from Jaffna 😘.